omsf/OMSF/content/about/careers.md

 * Assist in packaging software developed by the effort to minimize user friction
 * Work to identify and solve technical or usability issues with project members and wider user community

-*Senior Software Scientist*
-* All above, and
-* Interface with the biomolecular software ecosystem, help define standards, and identify key opportunities to fill gaps in need
-* Assist with software architecture, crafting APIs, and defining the development roadmap
-* Mentor less experienced developers and drive the best practices used in development

-*Lead Software Scientist:*
-* All above, and
-* Lead the software roadmap planning and outlining deliverables in collaboration with the Technical Advisory Committee and Governing Board
-* Interface closely with pharma partners to maximize usability of the resulting tools
-* Build the team and assist with searches for new developers as positions become available
-* Lead development of best practices, standards, and conventions that will be adopted by all developers on the project
-* Make budgetary recommendations to the Governing Board

 **Requirements:**